fjall-rs/fjall/README.md

 - Block based tables with LZ4 compression
 - Range & prefix searching with forward and reverse iteration
-- Size-tiered or Levelled compaction with concurrency support
+- Size-tiered, Levelled and FIFO compaction strategies
 - Partitioned block index to reduce memory footprint and keep startup time minimal [1]
 - Block caching to keep hot data in memory
 - Bloom filters to avoid expensive disk access for non-existing items